brunopires97/brunopires97/README.md

 - :telescope: I’m working as a NOC Analyst and studying Electrical Engineering.

-- :seedling: Expanging my programming knowledges and also studying cloud computing.
+- :seedling: Expanding my programming knowledges and also studying cloud computing.

 - :zap: In my spare times, I play videogames.
 I'm also learning how to make my own games!